twpayne/chezmoi/docs/REFERENCE.md

 ### `include` *filename*

-`include` returns the literal contents of the file named `*filename*`, relative to the source directory.
+`include` returns the literal contents of the file named `*filename*`.
+Relative paths are interpreted relative to the source directory.

 ### `ioreg`